Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Bleeding Tide.md

 > - Confirmed deployment of pirate cells and proxy gangs across Kanda, Lambaro, and the Mwingu Isles.

 ## History
 > Formed on 04 Emberwake 16 PR, the Bleeding Tide emerged from a splintered pirate fleet desperate to retain power after the Rising’s aftermath.
 Abandoning open piracy, they refocused on smuggling, covert trade, and manipulating noble patrons to shield their operations.
-Their rise through [[Mangagoy]]’s underbelly was marked by the creation of hidden safehouses, bribery of minor officials, and ruthless elimination of competitors. [[Aldrek Venmire]]’s ambition and brutality defined their early dominance, while [[01 Campaign/03 Entities/04 NPCs/The Outcast Isles/Mangagoy/Mangagoy City/Marik Kelthorne|Lord Marik Kelthorne]] now leads them toward a subtler, more insidious future—one that risks further occult entanglements if their smuggling operations remain unchecked.
+Their rise through [[OneNote/Crossroads2025/Project 1 Archive/MangagoyNotes]]’s underbelly was marked by the creation of hidden safehouses, bribery of minor officials, and ruthless elimination of competitors. [[Aldrek Venmire]]’s ambition and brutality defined their early dominance, while [[01 Campaign/03 Entities/04 NPCs/The Outcast Isles/Mangagoy/Mangagoy City/Marik Kelthorne|Lord Marik Kelthorne]] now leads them toward a subtler, more insidious future—one that risks further occult entanglements if their smuggling operations remain unchecked.

 ## Notes
 - [[Aldrek Venmire]] – Former leader of the Bleeding Tide (deceased).
 Dead.
 Killed by [[01 Campaign/05 Parties/02 Party Dashboards/Campaign Group 6|Campaign Group 6]] in [[01 Campaign/01 World/08 Points of Interest/01b Secret Factions/The Bleeding Tide/Smuggling Warehouse|Smuggling Warehouse]]/[[01 Campaign/01 World/06 Settlements/The Outcast Isles/Mangagoy Isles/Mangagoy|Mangagoy]].